jamie082/Grocery_API/README.md

-tbis project uses CRUD and ORM
+tbis project uses CRUD and ORM (object-relational mapping), Flask, i'm starting a career in Flask and python 3 development.
+SQLAlchemy

 This project taught me how to use the Visual Studio SQLite extension also about lambda

-Movie database program written in Python3 and SQLAlchemy database software
+Grocery database program written in Python3 and SQLAlchemy database software

 also i found out about this